CRREL/glac.io/contents/locations/hubbard/overview.md

   </div>
   </div>
 </div>
 <br>We have monitoring sites located on Haenke Island and Gilbert Point.
 Gilbert Point has a climate station, a laser ranging system for measuring the terminus distance from Gilbert Point, a satellite-linked time-lapse camera, and a high-resolution DSLR time-lapse camera.
 Haenke Island has a fully equipped climate station.
-These data are updated regularly and can be viewed in near real-time on the [Real-time data](data.html) and [Time-lapse](timelapse.html) pages.
+These data are updated regularly and can be viewed in near real-time on the [Real-time Data](data.html) and [Real-time Images](realtime-images.html) pages.
 <br>
 <br><div class="row">
   <div class="col-md-8 col-md-offset-2">
   <div class="thumbnail tight">
     ![Satellite Image, photo 1](img/HUBBARD_20130822_SatImage.jpg)
     <div class="caption">
-      Image from the Hubbard Glacier terminus camera, transmitting daily images to the [Time-lapse](timelapse.html) page.
+      Image from the Hubbard Glacier terminus camera, transmitting daily images to the [Real-time Images](realtime-images.html) page.
     </div>
   </div>
   </div>